Gambling with Lives is a charity set up in 2018 by families bereaved by gambling-related suicide.

 Many of the loved ones lost to gambling were young, and for many gambling was the only challenge they faced.

 Gambling with Lives’ campaigning has had a remarkable impact on the discourse surrounding the risks of gambling.
 Thanks to the efforts of bereaved families, the clear link between gambling disorder and suicide is now widely recognised.
 Liz and Charles were both awarded MBEs in the 2023 New Year Honours List for their services to charity and bereaved families.

 Gambling with Lives is free of the gambling industry’s influence and we scrutinise the industry’s role in facilitating and sustaining gambling addiction.
 We challenge the gambling industry’s prevailing “responsible gambling” narrative which puts the responsibility to limit gambling harm on the individual and deflects attention away from the industry itself and its addictive products and predatory practices.

-Led by lived experience: We champion the voices of people with lived experience of gambling-related harm and ensure that lived experience is at the centre of our strategy, our programmes and our decision making.
+Led by lived experience: We champion the voices of people with lived experience of gambling-related harm and ensure that lived experience is at the centre of our strategy, our programmes and our decision-making.

 Independent: We will never allow the gambling industry to influence us in any shape or form, and we hold similarly high expectations of our partners.